 • OVERVIEW •

 A ‘regular’ stack of perfect 4ths (also a Dmin11 arpeggio).
-Kind of like standard tuning’s more logical cousin – the ‘odd one out’ gap between 3-2str is eliminated, simplifying the fretboard’s geometry, and thus opening up a near-optimal facility for string-shifting mobility.
-Great for quartal voicings, and having C & F open tones is useful too.
-Probably the best instant-freedom tuning for bassists switching to the guitar.
+Kind of like Standard‘s more logical cousin – the ‘odd one out’ gap between 3-2str is eliminated, simplifying the fretboard’s geometry, and thus opening up a near-optimal facility for string-shifting mobility.
+Great for quartal voicings, and the C & F open tones are useful for common keys too.

 Bill Sethares notes that while All Fourths has “a distinct lack of full six string major and minor chords…there are, however, numerous easy-to-finger four and five string chords which can be moved readily around the fretboard.
 All [6-5-4-3str vocab] from Standard tuning can be used verbatim, [and] transposed directly onto the upper two strings”.
 Highly recommended!